The Budget for 2018 in five minutes

 - Public finances – i.e. municipalities, the pension system and central government finances – are strong and have shown a surplus every year since the Government took office.
 They are expected to continue to show a surplus over the next few years.

-- The national debt has decreased and, as a percentage of GDP, is back on the same level as the late 1970s.
+- The Central government debt has decreased and, as a percentage of GDP, is back on the same level as the late 1970s.

 Everyone must benefit from the strength of the economy